Catherine Bell (actress): Personal life

-Bell is fluent in Persian and English.
+Bell is fluent in Farsi and English.
 She is fond of motorcycling, skiing, snowboarding and kickboxing.
 Her hobbies include cross-stitching and making model cars, which she has done since age eight.

-In 2002, The Sporting News falsely reported that Bell correctly predicted that the New England Patriots would beat the St. Louis Rams in Super Bowl XXXVI, 20 to 17 in a celebrity survey conducted just before the season started.
-However, Bell's prediction occurred after the NFC and AFC championship games had already been completed, so she did not predict the teams that would be participating, only the final score.

 During the 2007–2008 Writers Guild of America strike, Bell took flying lessons in a Cirrus SR22.

 Bell met actor-production assistant Adam Beason on the set of the 1992 film Death Becomes Her.
 They were married on 8 May 1994.
-They are the parents of two children, Gemma and Ronan.
+They are the parents of two children.
 They lived in a nearly 5700 sqft faux-Tuscan-style mini-mansion in Calabasas, California.
-The couple sold the house in 2010, and publicly confirmed that they had separated sometime before September 2011.
+The couple sold the house in 2010 and publicly confirmed that they had separated sometime before September 2011.
 They eventually divorced in 2011.

 Since 2012, Bell has lived with fellow Scientologist, photographer and party planner Brooke Daniells, together with their children, in Los Angeles.
 In 2014, Bell paid US$2.05 million for a single-story ranch house on a 1.2 acre lot in the gated Hidden Hills community in the western suburbs of Los Angeles.
+She later moved to Clearwater Beach, Florida.

 Scientology

 Bell was raised Roman Catholic and attended an all-girls Catholic school (Our Lady of Corvallis High School in Los Angeles).
 She is a practicing Scientologist.
 Bell has attested to attaining the Scientology state of Clear.
 She has supported Scientology's Hollywood Education and Literacy Project.
-In December 2005, Bell helped promote the gala opening of the Citizens Commission on Human Rights (a Scientology supported group), "Psychiatry: An Industry of Death" museum.
+In December 2005, Bell helped promote the gala opening of the "Psychiatry: An Industry of Death" museum of the Citizens Commission on Human Rights (a Scientology supported group).
 In February 2006, Bell appeared in a Scientology music video called "United".
-The film includes cameo performances by Isaac Hayes, Erika Christensen, Jenna Elfman and Lynsey Bartilson and claims to promote human rights with a rap song.